huemmerj/MongoDBAPI/README.md

-# MongoDB API with ExpressJs Template
+# MongoDB RestAPI with ExpressJs

 This Project can be used to write a Simple RestAPI using express.js with an MongoDB Database.